BharathBrahma/LP/ArchitectPts.md

 1. Orchestrator generic solution for multiple domains/organizations
 2. Orchestrator mutable keys
-3. Sharding of database to handle more load
+3. Sharding of database to handle more load and specific customers

 ### Additional Responsibilities: